Hranjigovci

 Hranjigovci ([xɾaˈnjiːɡɔu̯tsi]) is a settlement in the Slovene Hills (Slovenske gorice) northwest of Ormož in northeastern Slovenia.
 It belongs to the Municipality of Sveti Tomaž, which became an independent municipality in 2006.
-The area traditionally belonged to the Styria region and is now included in the Drava Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Drava Statistical Region.

 There is a small roadside chapel-shrine with a belfry in the northeastern part of the village.
 It was built in the early 20th century.